troygaylord/Obzervatory/README.md

 });

 // Fires twice, one for the setting of 'complete' to true
-// and once when cost changes from 2000 to 3000. models('training').onChange(function(e) {
+// and once when cost changing from 2000 to 3000. models('training').onChange(function(e) {
 	models('training').fireEvent('save');
 });